-The left panel of Figure 3 shows the coefficient estimates of β in equation 5 for buyer separation and net-separation rates, where the firm characteristic used in the interaction is the indegree, number of products purchased, share of differentiated products, and supply chain depth (of degrees 1 or 2).
-As in the previous section, the supplier risk measures are standardized, and so the coefficients plot the percentage point change in separation rates as firm characteristic Z_j increases by one standard deviation, for firms with a one standard deviation higher supplier risk.
+The left panel of Figure 3 shows the coefficient estimates of β in equation 5 for buyer-separation and net-separation rates, where the firm characteristic used in the interaction is the indegree, number of products purchased, share of differentiated products, and supply-chain depth (of degrees 1 or 2).
+As in the previous section, the supplier-risk measures are standardized, so the coefficients plot the percentage point change in separation rates as firm characteristic Z_j increases by one standard deviation, for firms with a one standard deviation higher supplier risk.
 The right panel of Figure 3 shows the coefficient estimates β when the dependent variable is the log input purchases.
-As our three measures of resilience deliver consistent results, we focus our discussions on net-separation rates, and highlight input purchases or separation rates when relevant.
+As all our resilience measures deliver consistent results, we focus our discussions on net-separation rates, and highlight input purchases or separation rates when relevant.

 The top panel of Figure 3 shows that firm characteristics matter for supply-chain resilience.
 Yet, as the supplier risk measures and characteristics are standardized, comparing magnitudes requires care.
-The 2.39pp coefficient on the indegree interaction implies that a
+The 2.39pp coefficient on the indegree interaction implies that a firm in the 90th indegree percentile would have a 1.1pp higher net-separation rate than a firm in the 10th indegree percentile.
+Since the baseline effect of the shock increased net-separation rates by 3.7pp (Table A3), the 1.1pp difference is large.